From Large Language Model Predicates to Logic Tensor Networks: Neurosymbolic Offer Validation in Regulated Procurement: Conclusion long and Outlook

 In this article, we have presented a neurosymbolic pipeline for validating offers in a regulated context.
 This pipeline enables text evidence to be linked to logical predefined rules, making the decision taken explainable.
 Our experiments with a real corpus of potential offers in the described context show that the performance of the proposed pipeline is comparable to the described baseline models.
 The strength of the proposed pipeline lies in its interpretability and modular predicate extraction.
+In practice, the pipeline described above can now be used as a building block to design automation workflows that either reject applications containing invalid offers outright or flag them for review.
+This can reduce the workload on case handlers.

-However, the approach remains limited by several factors: the data set is relatively small, annotated by a single person and comes from a specific institutional and legal context, the rules are domain-specific and hand-coded, and the LLM-based predicate estimators are currently only tested for the German language.
+However, the approach remains limited by several factors: The data set is relatively small, annotated by a single person and comes from a specific institutional and legal context, the rules are domain-specific and hand-coded, and the LLM-based predicate estimators are currently only tested for the German language.
 Therefore, we understand the results as proof of concept for explainable offer validation in regulated contexts.

-Future work should extend the method to larger and more diverse data sets and expand the internal logic and queries to other domains.
+\opt{long}{Future work should extend the method to larger and more diverse data sets and expand the internal logic and queries to other domains.
 In the long run, it seems promising to use neurosymbolic architectures such as the pipeline presented here to make automated decisions in public administration systematically more transparent and verifiable.
+No out-of-domain (OOD) evaluation has been carried out.
+This should also be the subject of future work.}